alifpay/swe/README.md

 - What is an interface?
 - What is the empty interface and type Assertion?
+- What is the type switch?

 - What is the channel?
 - What operations are available on the channel type?
 - What's the difference between unbuffered and buffered channels?
+- What happens if you pass value to a closed channel?

 What does the following code print?
 ```Go